 I’m only allowed to give away £3,000 a year.

 You’re allowed to give away as much as you like, but only £3,000 a year will be covered by the annual exemption.
 This is an annual exemption for gifts to anyone.
-The unused part of this £3,000 exemption can be carried forward, for one tax year only.
-Otherwise you can give whatever you like, but with the tax consequences mentioned above.
+The unused part of this £3,000 exemption can only be carried forward for one tax year.
+Otherwise, you can give whatever you like, but with the tax consequences mentioned above.

 Myth 3

-I can give a share in my home to my unmarried daughter and there will be no IHT to pay.
+I can give my unmarried daughter a share in my home, and there will be no IHT to pay.

-If you both live there and you meet your share of the running costs, then it’s not regarded as a gift subject to a reservation of benefit (GROB), which would have meant that it was still deemed part of your estate for IHT purposes.
-But if your daughter moves out it would then become a GROB and would be subject to IHT.
+If you both live there and each meet your share of the running costs, then it’s not regarded as a gift subject to a reservation of benefit (GROB).
+This would have meant it was still deemed part of your estate for IHT purposes.
+But if your daughter moves out, it would then become a GROB and would be subject to IHT.

 Myth 4